 You might be wondering what I mean by this, as Sales Cadence (like many other business terms) can mean a million different things.
 What I’m referring to specifically is the cadence in which they operate, manage time, and the flow of information between themselves and their Sales Team.

 Let me give you some examples:

 Leader #1 (Average Leader).
-Will struggle to maintain a schedule, or any type of regularity around a schedule.
-He most likely has great intentions of creating and maintaining a proper Sales Cadence, but he is unable to keep to it for more than a few weeks before the structure begins to fall apart.
+Struggle to maintain a schedule, or any type of regularity around a schedule.
+He or she most likely has great intentions of creating and maintaining a proper Sales Cadence, but he is unable to keep to it for more than a few weeks before the structure begins to fall apart.
 It will most likely look something like this: